AI: automating indirect clinical tasks and administration: Living evidence

 Limited but emerging positive evidence that AI can speed up and improve workflow:

 • machine learning models can equal or outperform humans at evaluating neurosurgical methods and skill.
-This has implications for surgical training and improvement methods and may reduce the senior personnel hours required for supervision and training.28-30
+This has implications for surgical training and improvement methods and may reduce the senior personnel hours required for supervision and training23-25

-• Mount Sinai has installed an AI platform that live records videos of surgery, adds automatic annotations and syncs these files to the patient EHR and clinical outcomes, for later evaluation and in order to promote surgical quality improvement.31
+• Mount Sinai has installed an AI platform that live records videos of surgery, adds automatic annotations and syncs these files to the patient EHR and clinical outcomes, for later evaluation and in order to promote surgical quality improvement26

-Patient reported outcome data
+Patient-reported outcome data

-Limited but emerging positive evidence that AI can evaluate patient reported data:
+Limited but emerging positive evidence that AI can evaluate patient-reported data:

 Analysis and automation of patient triage and flow